Skip to content

 Common questions from engineering leads, scrum masters, and PMs evaluating TARO's sprint management.

-TARO tracks velocity as the number of tasks (or story points, if used) completed per sprint, recorded automatically when a sprint is closed.
-Velocity is calculated per team, per project, and per individual team member.
-The velocity dashboard shows a sprint-by-sprint trend line so you can see whether the team is consistently delivering, improving, or declining over time.
-Velocity data is used in two places: sprint planning (TARO shows the historical average and recommends a commitment range for the new sprint) and completion prediction (current-sprint velocity is compared against remaining tasks to predict the close date).
-Velocity is reset to zero at each sprint start and builds as tasks complete during the sprint.
+TARO tracks velocity as the number of tasks (or story points, if used) completed per sprint, recorded automatically when a sprint closes, and calculated per team, project, and member.
+The velocity dashboard shows a sprint-by-sprint trend line, so you see whether the team is delivering, improving, or declining.
+Velocity feeds sprint planning, where TARO shows the historical average and a recommended commitment range, and completion prediction.

 Network background